 - Use a VPN when using Putty or an alternative SSH programme, to prevent IP address blocking

-I have used these VPS services:
+I can suggest these VPS services:

 - Vultr – hourly billing – starting from $3.5 per month – vultr.com (get a $100 bonus)

 - DigitalOcean – hourly billing – starting from $5 per month – digitalocean.com (get a $100 bonus)